iamlorddop/sorting-methods/README.md

 ## For contributors

 You can fork this repository and add a sorting parsing folder in another programming language.
-Be sure to add a README.md.
-Focus on the structure of the javascript README.md.

 Structure:
-- `/name-of-sorting-method/name-of-programming-language/README.md`
 - `/name-of-sorting-method/name-of-programming-language/your-file-is-in-another-programming-language`

 ---